dan-singer/IGME-230/projects/project-1/230-project-1-content.md

 ## Story
 **Narrative/Premise:** Evil aliens known as GL5s have been ravaging the space system.
 You captain a space ship in the year 3000 and are tasked with finding and destroying each of these GL5 creatures.
+There are four of them to discover in this isolated world, and the fifth, more dangerous one will appear after defeating the four main GL5 creatures.

 **Theme:** Good vs. Evil